 Just like Windows 10, Xbox One has a dedicated section where you can allow or deny apps using system resources.
 In this case, you need to make sure to give Skype permission to use both Microphone and Camera.
 In case you don’t see things working as expected, in the settings section you have two options

 - Change microphone permissions.

 Open these, and you should see a list of apps that can use them.
 Make sure Skype is selected here.
 You also have a global option that you can use to disable the camera or microphone option for all apps.

 Note: To test the microphone, you can always use the Skype Bot on your Contact list to make a voice call.
 It allows you to record a message and then plays it back to you.

 How to use a webcam with Mixer for Xbox One

-The mixer is an online streaming platform which allows you to stream your games along with your video, and audio.
-Good news is that you can use your Webcam video for the same.
+The mixer is an online streaming platform that allows you to stream your games along with your video, and audio.
+The good news is that you can use your Webcam video for the same.
 You will have to set this up for the first time when setting up the broadcast.

 - Press the Xbox button on the controller to open the Guide menu.